 Evolution of Housing Styles

 Different Housing Styles evolved in different eras with increasing population, changing requirements and Changing Technology, that is, advancement in construction technology changed the entire perspective of Housing Design.
-Aside from design, a property owner is responsible for maintaining safe conditions on their property for there is a law about property owner liability.

 In this article, we are going to study evolution of different types of housing styles resulting from changing requirements of the people, tastes of the users, country’s economy and changing technology.